apollo

 0

-CHLORPHENIRAMINE+PARACETAMOL+PHENYLEPHRINE belongs to the class of medication called 'cough and cold medications' primarily used to treat symptoms of the common cold and allergies like sneezing, runny/stuffy nose, fever, headache, body pains, congestion, or watery eyes.
+Chlorpheniramine+paracetamol+phenylephrine is primarily used to treat common cold symptoms and allergies like sneezing, runny/stuffy nose, fever, headache, body pains, congestion, or watery eyes.
 The common cold is a respiratory illness affecting the nose and throat.
-It is mostly caused by viruses known as 'rhinovirus'.
-The virus enters the body through nose, mouth or eyes and spreads easily through droplets in the air when the person who is sick sneezes, coughs or talks.
+It is mostly caused by viruses known as rhinovirus.

-Take CHLORPHENIRAMINE+PARACETAMOL+PHENYLEPHRINE as prescribed.
-Your doctor will recommend you how often you take CHLORPHENIRAMINE+PARACETAMOL+PHENYLEPHRINE based on your medical condition.
-Some people may experience drowsiness, nervousness, headache, dizziness, insomnia (difficulty in falling or staying asleep), blurred vision, constipation and dry mouth.
-Most of these side effects of CHLORPHENIRAMINE+PARACETAMOL+PHENYLEPHRINE do not require medical attention and gradually resolve over time.
-However, if the side effects persist or worsen, please consult your doctor.
+Some people may experience drowsiness, nervousness, headache, dizziness, blurred vision, constipation, and dry mouth.
+Most of these side effects do not require medical attention and gradually resolve over time.
+However, if the side effects persist, please consult your doctor.

 Medicinal Benefits